-Second Harvest Food Bank's Family Harvest Program provides supplemental food to low-income households with dependent children.
+Second Harvest Food Bank's Family Harvest Program provides supplemental food to low-income households with children under 26.
 Family Harvest distributes food once a month at locations throughout Santa Clara and San Mateo counties.
 The program has been in operation since 1995.

 "Thanks to the Family Harvest Program, I don't have to worry about not having enough money to buy food for my family."

 -Family Harvest Member

 Low-income families must stretch their money as far as possible, which often means sacrificing the variety and nutritional value of food consumed.
 When a child's basic needs are not met, there are devastating consequences.
 Children from low-income families are at the highest risk for malnutrition, childhood obesity, poor mental health, and lack of energy.
 Hunger can have a negative effect on a child's school performance and ability to learn.

 The Family Harvest Program addresses these concerns by providing free groceries to low-income families with children under the age of 26.
 Each family in the Program receives approximately 100 pounds of food per month (the equivalent of 3-4 bags of groceries).